 If your dog pees on the carpet and you don’t have any pet carpet cleaner on hand use some baking soda (which is also great at removing odors) to clean it up.
 Just pour some baking soda over the spot, let it sit for 20 minutes, then vacuum it up.

 5. Use a Window Squegee to Clean Up Fur From Carpet

 Do you get a ton of dog hair lodged deep into your carpet?
 Use a window squegee to pick up fur in your carpet & on your furniture.
 Scrape it along the carpet & just watch as that hair comes up.

 6. Cover Up Scratch Marks on Furniture with a Walnut

-Do you have a few scratch marks on your wooden furniture?
+Do you have dog scratches on your wooden furniture?
 You can cover them up by rubbing a walnut over them.
 The natural oils in walnuts seep into wood, making them a simple way to help cover up small scratches in your furniture.

 7. Use a Magic Eraser to Get Rid of Drool Marks

 Does your drool a lot?
 If so you’ve probably got a bunch of drool marks all over the house.
-You can say goodbye to scrubbing off those drool marks – get yourself some magic erasers.
+You can say goodbye to scrubbing off those drool marks by getting yourself some magic erasers.